INTERSECT-training/Documentation/episodes/better-practices.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- "Learn about some of the unconscious biases that are apparent when writing documentation."
+- Learn about some of the unconscious biases that are apparent when writing documentation.
-- "Become familiar with practices that have been empirically shown to improve software documentation, both in process and end product."
+- Become familiar with practices that have been empirically shown to improve software documentation, both in process and end product.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- "How does bias affect documentation?"
+- How does bias affect documentation?
-- "What are better practices for software documentation?"
+- What are better practices for software documentation?

 ::::::::::::::::::::::::::::::::::::::::::::::::::